allison9y/prestoi/README.md

     --output_dir=/root/af_output
 ```

-# Steps to run the stoichiometry prediction:
+## 3 Configuration of Alphafold3 for Stoichiometry prediction
-## Run the configure_af3.py to create a configuration file
+### Run the configure_af3.py to create a configuration file
 This step will create a config.json file in the working directory.

   ```
   python configure_af3.py --af3_program_path /path/to/alphafold3_program/ --af3_params_path /path/to/alphafold3_parameters/ --af3_db_path /path/to/alphafold3_databases/
   ```
-Note: Make sure the paths are valid
+Note: Make sure the paths are valid.
+In case of changes of the above three paths in the future, make sure to rerun this program with correct paths.

 ## Run the stoichiometry_prediction.py
 ### Homomultimer Example